Ziama257/avocadotype/README.md

 3. "npm install" in client
 4. "npm install express cors" in server
 5. "npm start run" in client
-6. "nodemon server.js" in server
+6. "node server.js" in server